 1. Don’t fall foul of the rain

 Even with waterproof clothing, water can still seep through gaps.
 So, why not also use Nikwax TX Direct Spray-On to add extra water repellence.
-Easily applied to breathable waterproof clothing, it’ll enhance the performance of your gear, helping keep you warm and dry.
+Easily applied to breathable waterproof clothing, it’ll enhance the performance of your gear, helping to keep you warm and dry.
 If you want to add extra water repellence to leather clothing, try the Nikwax Leather Restorer.

 2. Beware of the cold

 As the days tick by and we get deeper into the winter, the temperature will drop, and you’ll need to think carefully about your warm-weather gear.
 Generally, it’s better to be too warm than have numb fingers and not be able to operate the brakes, so now will be the time to start layering up.

 For avoiding numb hands, the Richa Arctic Gloves are a great option.
 They’re not only thermal gloves that will keep your hands nice and toasty, but they’re also waterproof too.